 Is Opium or Marijuana going to be that drug?
 I doubt it; but it has to be better than all these other drugs.
 It might help me sleep so I do not need to take drugs during the day; that would be my biggest hope for this drug.
 In some states you can get a license for Marijuana, I doubt if they will be giving out licenses to grow Opium any time soon.
 God gave us a drug to help; the Government took it away; what gives them the right to do this?

 Legality has been one of my biggest concerns; I do not want to get into trouble by the Law, State or Federal Government or the VA.
 Although you can get a Medical Marijuana Card; it gives you very little protection at all.
 The cost varies from state to state, I have seen some states that have a reduced cost if you are on food stamps; but not if your on Disability, go figure that one out, this is nothing more then the states way of making money and nothing to do with helping people.
 In fact I would say a great deal of people in this program are using the drug for recreational use only; which is why no one takes Medical Marijuana as being a drug seriously.
 If you use just the right amount you can get pain relief without getting high; you can do the same thing with narcotics or alcohol; you take too much and you feel drugged; there is a fine line between taking a drug and abusing a drug; if you take it just to get high; your abusing it.
 This is why the laws were invented to begin with, at least that is what they want you to believe; besides the fact that the Federal Government was not making any money selling it; besides the CIA and DEA that is; now that the State found a way to make money off it again, the laws are changing again.
 But will the VA see Marijuana as a legal drug to take?
 The VA screens us for illegal drug use all the time; what will happen if Marijuana starts showing up in those test?
+The VA makes you sign a contract stating you will not take any illegal drugs (as if the legal ones are any better); but if Medical Marijuana is legal in your state does the VA consider it legal?
+Recently the VA directives have changed to allow Medical Marijuana in states where its legal.

 For Marijuana to be made into a drug; it would have to be processed into a pill form; smoking it will do more long term damage then the benefits could out way, not that it causes cancer, but all that tar can not be good for you; it has more tar in it than cigarettes; but its not as harmful, nor does it seem to cause long term health problems, as cigarettes do, and I do not want to smoke pot, there are vaporizers that work better.
 I want a drug that will help me deal with pain; to be at ease, with the dis-ease; I do not care what people think, smoking pot is always going to be just that; getting high; for some that is OK; to each their own.
 Now the law steps in again; if I get a permit to grow it; then I process it into a usable form like a pill; that I can take in a more controlled fashion; like knowing how strong it will be; how much I need to take; will the Feds look at it as a new drug?
 Will the laws allow me to process the Marijuana into a usable drug?
 I have come up with one solution; Medical Cannabis Butter, or MC-Butter, its easy to make and works great.

+Note about Marinol and products like it: They can cause Panic Attacks; its not the same as Medical Marijuana; it has THC but none of the other 60 compounds.
 A pharmaceutical product, Marinol, is widely available through prescription.
 It comes in the form of a pill and is also being studied by researchers for suitability via other delivery methods, such as an inhaler or patch.
 The active ingredient of Marinol is synthetic THC, which has been found to relieve the nausea and vomiting associated with chemotherapy for cancer patients and to assist with loss of appetite with AIDS patients.
 Morphine, for example, has proven to be a medically valuable drug, but the FDA does not endorse the smoking of opium or use of heroin.
 Instead, scientists have extracted active ingredients from opium, which are sold as pharmaceutical products like morphine, codeine, Hydrocodone or Oxycodone.
 In a similar vein, the FDA has not approved smoking marijuana for medicinal purposes, but has approved the active ingredient-THC-in the form of scientifically regulated Marinol; so its clear that as long as a Pharmaceutical Company is making it; then it does not matter, it can be poison as long as its a prescription based poison.

 There’s a great article on the Web from the Salem (Oregon) News-Record of June 11, 2007, called “Marine Combat Vet Discusses Iraq, PTSD and Medical Marijuana,” linked here.
 The former Marine in question is Nicholas Burgin, and the subhead to the article is, “The courage of an Iraq War veteran continues in his honesty about PTSD.”